GENERAL DEFINITIONS AND RULEMAKING

 (B) Under the age of 19 and in secondary school or vocational training at least half time.

-(d) In the OSIPM and QMB programs, child means an unmarried individual living with a parent who is:
+(c) In the OSIPM and QMB programs, "child" means an unmarried individual living with a parent (see section (49) of this rule) who is:

 (A) Under the age of 18; or